 IPE Core Curriculum

-The IPE Core Curriculum invites health sciences students to participate in an innovative three-part curriculum, aimed at developing a foundational understanding of other professionals’ roles and responsibilities, and the skills needed to effectively collaborate with a diverse healthcare team.
-During the 2021-22 academic year, we are excited to offer a number of engaging topics for students to choose from, with content experts from around the country developing and facilitating these sessions.
-Click here to learn more about the 2021-22 IPE Core Curriculum.
+This three-part curriculum is aimed at developing a foundational understanding of other health professionals’ roles and responsibilities, and the skills needed to effectively collaborate with a diverse healthcare team.
+The curriculum is designed to help students meet their programs’ accreditation requirements for IPE.
+During the 2022-23 academic year, we are excited to offer a number of engaging topics for students to choose from, with content experts from around the country developing and facilitating these sessions.
+Click here to learn more about the IPE Core Curriculum and to register for 2022-23.

 The Listening Project

-Questions about IPE programming at UW?
-Contact Rachel Lazzar: email@example.com.
+Questions or comments about IPE programming at UW?
+Contact Tracy Brazg, IPE Director, email@example.com.